everii-Group/mocoapp-api-docs/authentication.md

 # Authentication

-You need an API key for authentication.
-Each user can find their user-specific key on mocoapp.com on their profile in the "Integrations" tab.
-This key is provided as an Authorization header.
+There's two ways to authenticate against MOCO:

+1. **User API key**.
+Can be found under the "Integrations" tab on the profile page.
+2. **Global API key**.
+Has to be created in Settings > Extensions > API & Webhooks, with either read-only or full access on all endpoints.

+Both kinds of keys are provided as an Authorization header.

 ```bash
 curl -X GET \